 In 2018, Hatch is expanding to include 3 regions across the state of Wisconsin.
 Hatch events will take place in each region during the months of May, July, and September with regional finales happening in November.

 The rules are simple.
-At Hatch, presenters have five minutes to pitch in front of judges and a live audience for the chance to win a $2,000 award and be selected as a semi finalist for the HATCH finale.
+At Hatch, presenters have five minutes to pitch in front of judges and a live audience for the chance to win $2,000 and be selected as a semi-finalist for the Hatch regional finale.
 The audience has a chance to evaluate and vote for their favorite idea alongside the judges.
-Beyond the prize money, this is your chance to get the business idea that has been rattling around in your head, out in front of a supportive community.
-HATCH events are fun, highly social and inspirational.
+Beyond the prize money, this is your chance to get the business idea that has been rattling around in your head, out in front of a supportive investors, businesses, and community members.
+Hatch events are fun, highly social and inspirational.

 Cost: Free and open to the public!

 Who Should Come: Entrepreneurs, creatives, business professionals, organizers, and investors

 What to expect at Hatch events:

 - Network of Wisconsin’s most creative and dynamic individuals

 - Collection of Wisconsin’s most innovative startup resources